FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Elevation from Points and LiDAR.rst

-Sample Elevation from Points and LiDAR
+Sample Elevation from Points or LiDAR
 =======================================

+This tool is used to sample elevation from points or LiDAR.

 Load Elevation Points
 ----------------------